Valmir Sulejmani: First team

 Sulejmani played on 26 October 2013 in the 9–2 defeat by Hannover 96 II of Werder Bremen II before he was called up to Hannover 96's first team for the match against Werder Bremen on 3 November 2013, where he was an unused substitute.
 He made his debut for Hannover 96 at age 17, on 14 December 2013, in the match against Nürnberg, replacing Artur Sobiech in the 74th minute.
 Hannover came back from 3–0 down to draw 3–3, with Sulejmani assisting on Hannover's second goal scored by Mame Diouf in 87th minute.
 In the next fixture against SC Freiburg on 21 December 2013, Sulejmani was included in the starting line up, playing the first half of the match before being substituted off for Artur Sobiech, as the match finished in a 2–1 loss.

 Loan to Union Berlin

 On 29 January 2015, Sulejmani was loaned to the 2.
 Bundesliga side Union Berlin until the end of the 2014–15 season as a replacement for long injured Maximilian Thiel, rejoining head coach Norbert Düwel, who had previously been assistant coach at Hannover 96.

+1860 Munich

+On 17 July 2023, Sulejmani joined 1860 Munich in 3.
+Liga.
+He started the 2023–24 season with a goal against 1.
+FC Stockheim in the Bavarian Cup.
+His contract with the team ended on 30 June 2024.

+Hannover 96 II

+On 1 February 2025, Sulejmani returned to Hannover 96, joining the reserve team's squad after having trained with them in late 2024.